daniloefl/simpleMC/README.md

 indicates that the events should be unweighted, so that each simulation has the same weight and resembles a real collision.

+One particularly interesting option is -s [VALUE], which varies the centre-of-mass energy randomly by +/- [VALUE].
+It allows for a scan of the Z mass peak.

 One can see more information on both commands in their help flag:

 ```